hyperledger/fabric-ca/README.md

    * rm -rf github.com/cloudflare/cfssl/vendor/github.com/jmoiron/sqlx

 * Remove the packages that are added to the fabric-ca vendor folder that are not needed by fabric-ca

-## Continuous Integration

-Please have a look at [Continuous Integration Process](docs/source/ca-ci.md)

 ## License <a name="license"></a>